albertlauncher/documentation/src/_docs/faq.md

 ##### .\* Wayland .\* ?

 Sorry, I can't help you with this.
 Waylands integration into the major DEs is far from mature.
 Wayland support needs a lot of time and hopefully these infancy problems vanish with time.
 I'd like to invest the little time I have to do things [essential](https://en.wikipedia.org/wiki/No_Silver_Bullet) to the development of albert.
 If you google a bit, you will find out that a lot of applications have problems with Wayland.
-However if you are willing I'd appreciate to get help with that problems.
+However if you are willing I'd appreciate to get help with that problem.

 If you came here because setting the hotkey does not work under Wayland, note that you can let other applications, such as your desktop environment, handle the registration of hotkeys and run the command `albert show` or `albert toggle` on activation.